 So, the naming of Crowell Butler Road is no mystery; it leads to our neighbouring village, Cropwell Butler.

 As you join it from Church Street, the line of substantial, white houses on the left stand well back from the road.

-These six homes were built in the 1930s for agricultural workers and are surprisingly large houses, set well back from the road, and on large plots.
+These six homes were built in the late 1940s for agricultural workers and are surprisingly large houses, set well back from the road, and on large plots.
 They were built at a similar time to the white houses on Fern Road.

-At that time, they were the last buildings on this side of the road: Hoe View Road did not appear until 20 years later.
+At that time, they were the last buildings on this side of the road: Hoe View Road did not appear until several years later.

 On the right-hand side of the road (after the house that belongs to Hardy’s Close) is a pair of semi-detached cottages that have been much enlarged and modernised during the 2010s.
 They are numbers 2 and 4 Cropwell Butler Road and ever since the original house was built in the 1900s, they have been known as Rose Cottages.

 Looking ahead towards the open countryside, there appear to be quite a number of additional houses lining the road.
 However, most of the ones in view belong to the side roads: only three have a Cropwell Butler Road address.
 There are also some new ones that are out of view.

 On the right is number 8.
 It is a bungalow on the corner of Hardy's Close.
 At first glance, it appears to belong to Hardy's Close but, the giveaway is its entrance which is onto Cropwell Butler Road.

 In fact, it was built before the other houses on Hardy's Close and a 1982 aerial photo shows it standing alone.
 It looks like it then had a long back garden which, now, is occupied by two newer bungalows, 12 and 13 Hardy's Close.